vmware-archive/clarity/BUILD.md

 there's a corresponding `tslint:*:no-error` task that is run when a watch task detects a change in the ts file.
 These `no-error` tasks output the tslint errors on console but doesn't halt the process.

+##### `gulp sample`
+This gulp task assumes that npm packages have been produced under the `dist/npm` folder to be published, and that they are locally installed.
+We recommend that you run `npm run sample-app` instead, which will locally install the packages that exist under the `dist/npm` folder as a pre-step.
+This task starts up a simple web application to test consuming of our npm packages in an AoT compiled application.

 Under the hood
 --------------
 All the build-related scripts and the various configuration files needed can be found in the